EarthObservationSimulator/orbitpy/orbitpy/docs/miscellaneous.rst

 Grid Resolution determination
 ================================
-The grid resolution is set such that at any given arbitrary time, the sensor footprint captures atleast one grid-point when the satellite is within the interior of a region.
+The grid resolution is set such that at any given arbitrary time, the sensor footprint from its field-of-**view** captures atleast one grid-point when the satellite is within the interior of a region.
 This can be acheived by setting the grid resolution (spacing between the grid points) to be less than the minimum footprint dimension.
 A grid resolution factor :code:`grid_res_fac` is defined (with default value 0.9) and the grid resolution is computed as (:code:`grid_res_fac` . minimum footprint angular dimension).